-Daniel F. Nguyen -Mr. Nguyen joined Ares in August 2000 and is currently its Chief Financial Officer.
+Daniel F. Nguyen-Mr. Nguyen joined Ares in August 2000 and is currently its Chief Financial Officer.
 From 1996 to 2000, Mr. Nguyen was with Arthur Andersen LLP, where he was in charge of conducting business audits on numerous financial clients, performing due diligence investigation of potential mergers and acquisitions, and analyzing changes in accounting guidelines for derivatives.
 At Arthur Andersen LLP, Mr. Nguyen also focused on treasury risk management and on mortgage-backed securities and other types of structured financing.
 Mr. Nguyen graduated with a BS in Accounting from the University of Southern California's Leventhal School of Accounting and received his MBA in Global Business from Pepperdine University's Graziadio School of Business and Management.
 Mr. Nguyen also studied European business environment at Oxford University in England as part of the MBA curriculum.
 Mr. Nguyen is a Certified Public Accountant.

-Kevin A. Frankel -Mr. Frankel joined Ares as General Counsel in April 2003.
+Kevin A. Frankel- Mr. Frankel joined Ares as General Counsel in April 2003.
 From 2000 to 2002, Mr. Frankel was with RiverOne, Inc., a company providing supply chain management software and services, most recently as Senior Vice President-Business Development and General Counsel.
 From 1995 to 2000, Mr. Frankel was with Aurora National Life Assurance Company, most recently as Senior Vice President-Operations and General Counsel.
 From 1986-1995, Mr. Frankel was with the law firm of Irell & Manella, most recently as a partner, resident in its corporate securities group and specializing in mergers and acquisitions.
 Mr. Frankel received his JD in 1986 from the UCLA School of Law, where he was awarded a John M. Olin Fellowship in Law and Economics for academic achievement and graduated Order of the Coif.
 He received his BA from UCLA in 1983.

-Merritt S. Hooper -Ms. Hooper is a founding investment professional of Ares and functions as the Director of Investor Relations for all Ares funds as well as a senior investment analyst in the Capital Markets Group.
-Prior to Ares, Ms. Hooper was associated with Lion Advisors (an affiliate of Apollo Advisors) from 1991 to 1997 and worked as a senior credit analyst participating in both portfolio management and strategy.
+Merritt S. Hooper- Ms. Hooper is a co-founder of Ares and was associated with Lion Advisors, L.P. from 1991 to 1997, where Ms. Hooper worked as a senior credit analyst participating in both portfolio management and strategy.
+Ms. Hooper functions as a senior investment analyst in the Capital Markets Group and is also the Director of Investor Relations for all Ares funds.
 From 1987 until 1991, Ms. Hooper was with Columbia Savings and Loan, most recently as Vice President in the Investment Management Division.
 Ms. Hooper serves on the executive and investment boards of Cedars-Sinai Medical Center in Los Angeles.
 Ms. Hooper graduated from the University of California at Los Angeles (UCLA) with a BA in Mathematics and received her MBA in Finance from UCLA's Anderson School of Management.